kubuntu-team/kubuntu-manual/source/docs/software.rst

 - Exploring your music in Kubuntu is exciting with the pre-installed Amarok music player.
 For more about how to use and customize it see `Amarok <https://userbase.kde.org/Special:MyLanguage/Amarok>`_.
 - `K3b <https://userbase.kde.org/Special:MyLanguage/K3b>`_ is a simple, powerful and highly-configurable graphical optical disk burning application for audio, video, data projects.
 - `Kmix <https://userbase.kde.org/Special:MyLanguage/KMix>`_ controls all your audio channels.
+- `Elisa <https://www.videolan.org/ is a music player focused on the Plasma desktop.
-- `Dragon Player <https://userbase.kde.org/Special:MyLanguage/Dragon_Player>`_ is a simple interface for playing your movies, TV shows, and music.
+- `VLC <https://www.videolan.org/>`_ is a simple interface for playing your movies, TV shows, and music.

 Office
 -------